Scene shop

 A scenery shop or scene shop is a specialized workshop found in many medium or large theaters, as well as many educational theatre settings.
 The primary function of a scene shop is to fabricate and assemble the flats, platforms, scenery wagons, and other scenic (set) pieces required for a performance.
 Commonly, a scene shop is also the location where most of the set painting is done, and is sometimes used to make props.
 Generally, the individuals who work in a scene shop are carpenters, although, in bigger shops, it is common for metalworkers to be employed for steel-construction set pieces which require welding and other machining.
 It is common for the individuals working in a scene shop to be knowledgeable in a wide variety of technical skills, developed over time as required for specific construction needs.
+Over time, scene shops have evolved over the influence and ideas by designs such as: Adolphe Appia, Edward Gordon Craig, Robert Edmond Jones who have been part/contributors to the New Stagecraft Movement.
+Scene shops allow designers to create, try and explore different ideas by creating drafts/prototypes with cheaper materials before completing the set design with concrete materials that will be utilized, all within the scene shop.

 Commercial shops

 Commercial scene shops can also be found in larger metropolitan areas, where they are capable of supplying scenic elements to a variety of clients, including theatre, film, television, and corporate productions.
 Scenic studios also sometimes make elements for museum booths, touring concerts, and other custom fabrication tasks.